Shock (circulatory)

+Shock is a medical emergency and requires urgent medical care.
+If shock is suspected, emergency help should be called immediately.
+While waiting for medical care, the individual should be, if safe, laid down (except in cases of suspected head or back injuries).
+The legs should be raised if possible, and the person should be kept warm.
+If the person is unresponsive, breathing should be monitored and CPR may need to be performed.

 Signs and symptoms

 The presentation of shock is variable, with some people having only minimal symptoms such as confusion and weakness.
 While the general signs for all types of shock are low blood pressure, decreased urine output, and confusion, these may not always be present.
-While a fast heart rate is common, those on β-blockers, those who are athletic, and in 30% of cases of those with shock due to intra abdominal bleeding, heart rate may be normal or slow.
+While a fast heart rate is common, in those on β-blockers, those who are athletic, and in 30% of cases of those with shock due to intra abdominal bleeding, heart rate may be normal or slow.
 Specific subtypes of shock may have additional symptoms.

 Dry mucous membrane, reduced skin turgor, prolonged capillary refill time, weak peripheral pulses, and cold extremities can be early signs of shock.

 Low volume

 Hypovolemic shock is the most common type of shock and is caused by insufficient circulating volume.
 The most common cause of hypovolemic shock is hemorrhage (internal or external); however, vomiting and diarrhea are more common causes in children.
 Other causes include burns, as well as excess urine loss due to diabetic ketoacidosis and diabetes insipidus.

 Signs and symptoms of hypovolemic shock include: